Keep the Flame Alive with This Hanukkah Menu

 For many practicing Jews, Hanukkah isn’t among the most important of religious holidays— others like Yom Kippur and Rosh Hashanah are far more poignant.
-“Hanukkah gained all this esteem in the Western world because it happens right in the face of Christmas,” Michael Shemtov says, chef-owner behind Butcher & Bee in Charleston and Nashville.
+“Hanukkah gained all this esteem in the Western world because it happens right in the face of Christmas,” says Michael Shemtov, chef-owner behind Butcher & Bee in Charleston and Nashville.

 A Few Favorite Hanukkah Recipes